 The band describes their music as “modern classic heavy rock” or at other times “future rock”.
 Both terms appropriately describes how heavy Rock n’ Roll effortlessly can remain relevant, as long as the classic virtues and a good dose of edge and innovation keep being present.
 REDWOLVES’ first full-length is a complex record, that shows several aspects of REDWOLVES’ talent for writing songs with both directness, catchy hooklines, dynamics and experimentation.
-This record will be party, light and joy, but equally despair, darkness and depression – and with good reason….
+This record is party, light and joy, but equally despair, darkness and depression – and with good reason….

 When REDWOLVES had started off the songwriting for their debut, a brutal incident occurred which was to be determining for the album.
 On New Years Eve 16/17, singer Rasmus Cundell was the subject of a violent attack which carved its deep traces, both personally and within the band.
 The event caused a delay of the creative process but at the same time, the band became an important catalyst for pulling through.
 The lyrics were written after the attack which therefore naturally constitutes the thematic subject matter of the album.
 On a personal level, the violence spawned a spiral of depressive and fearful thoughts but also on a more general level, the incident initiated a contemplation in regards to the possibilities of agency in a world that appears hostile and destructive.